This article was updated on July 31, 2018.

 The term "cubicle farm" is becoming less and less reflective of today's professional workplace.
 In fact, Citrix reports that 61 percent of modern workers now perform their duties outside the office "at least some of the time."
-Additionally, 81 percent of modern workers feel positively about being able to "work from anywhere in the world," according to ADP's study The Evolution of Work: The Changing Nature of the Global Workforce.
+Additionally, 81 percent of modern workers feel positively about being able to "work from anywhere in the world," according to the ADP Research Institute® (ADP RI) report, The Evolution of Work: The Changing Nature of the Global Workplace.

 Although offering mobility is an important step toward meeting the needs of today's talent, CHROs must be conscious of security in a flexible workplace.
 By providing employees with access to mobile technology and the freedom to work remotely, both security and compliance could be compromised.

 IBM reports the average consolidated cost of an information security breach in 2015 was $3.8 million.
 Few organizations can afford to absorb the risks of poor mobile worker security or delay the introduction of a flexible workforce policy.
 CHROs must take steps toward internal collaboration and policy building to mitigate the risks of a flexible workplace.

 For today's talent, flexibility is viewed as a critical tool for achieving work-life balance.
 According to Money, citing a study by EY, among the generations in the workforce, millennials "are the most willing to take a pay cut, pass up a promotion, or even relocate to manage work-life demands better."
 They want flexibility in where and how they perform their jobs.

 Although the recent trends toward telecommuting and employee mobility is largely driven by talent, the Society for Human Resource Management writes that both employers and employees can benefit, citing 95 percent of surveyed employers who report that telework improves their ability to retain talent.

 The Importance of Security in a Flexible Workplace